 While doctors aren’t certain what causes ocular migraines, it is believed they are caused by blood vessel spasms in the retina or changes in the retinal nerve cells.

 It is important to tell your doctor if you have ocular migraines for several reasons.
 First, in rare cases, they can lead to permanent vision loss.
 In other cases, vision loss in one eye might not be related to a migraine at all, but to a more serious condition.

 “A visual migraine is almost always a harmless event, but consultation with your ophthalmologist can help decide whether or not this is the correct diagnosis,” CEENTA Ophthalmologist Donald Stewart, MD, said.
 “Different treatments are available for patients with frequent or severe migraine symptoms."

 Pain-relieving and preventative medications are available.
 You and your doctor will discuss the right course of treatment for you.
 Also, preventative steps can be taken to avoid migraines.
 These include quitting smoking, getting more exercise, and reducing stress.

 If you have migraines and are concerned about your vision, don’t hesitate to schedule an appointment with a CEENTA eye doctor.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Stewart practices in our SouthPark and Matthews offices.
 To request an appointment with him or any of CEENTA’s eye doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.